DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 This approach is bit more hands on than having a gui, but for daily use one can easily get by with the commands: `kopia snap list -all` and `kopia mount all K:`<br>
-Note that mount command should be executed in non admin terminal.
+Note that if mount command is not working, try executing it in non admin terminal.
 Weird windows thing.

-Also at the moment cli is the only way I know how to make kopia actions work, so that VSS snapshots can be used.
+Or you need to enable/install `WebClient` service.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),
   delete everything except `kopia_cli_deploy_win` folder.
 * Run `DEPLOY.cmd`
   * Removes powershell scripts restriction.
   * Creates folder `C:\Kopia` and kopies there<br>
-    `kopia.exe`, `kopia_backup_scipt.ps1` and the VSS ps1 before and after files.
+    `kopia.exe`, `kopia_backup_scipt.ps1`.
   * Adds `C:\Kopia` to the system env variable PATH.
-  * imports a task schedule
+  * imports a scheduled task.
 * Read `kopia_backup_scipt.ps1` and follow the instructions there.<br>
   Which should be to just to create repo before running the script.
 * edit the scheduled task to the prefered time, default is daily at 21:19
 * run scheduled task manually
 * check if it worked
+  * `kopia repo status`
   * `kopia snap list --all`

-The script is set to save logs in to `C:\Kopia`.
+The script is set to save logs in to `C:\Kopia\Kopia_Logs\`.

 ### VSS snapshots